 - Define the time period for achieving these outcomes/objectives.

-- Document your current performance for affecting this type of outcome and objective and assess whether it directly relateds to what you need to accomplish.
+- Document your current performance for affecting this type of outcome and objective and assess whether it directly related to what you need to accomplish.
 Historically, what have your programs produced?
 If you can’t use your own data to establish a baseline, consider using a benchmark from your industry.

 - Identify the performance measures you need to improve.
 Remember, a target is about taking your performance to the next level.
-You want to one that demonstrates improvement but not one that sets you up to fail.
+You want to be one that demonstrates improvement but not one that sets you up to fail.

 - Establish the purpose of the performance target.
 Be clear about what you are trying to improve.